Stormy Daniels Pulls Out Of TV Appearance Due To ‘Legal Complications’

-Stormy Daniels cited “legal complications” for pulling out the British ITV talk show Loose Women Thursday afternoon, according the show’s panelist Andrea McLean.
+Stormy Daniels cited “legal complications” for pulling out of the British ITV talk show Loose Women Thursday afternoon, according to the show’s panelist Andrea McLean.

 The Express reported that ITV promoted Daniels’ appearance often, but the program did not reveal that former adult film star turned presidential foe was actually a no-show until a half-hour into the program.